grafana/Grafana-Alloy-for-Beginners/README.md

 }
 ```

-For this section, we want to discover the targets to scrape using the `discovery.http` component and scrape the targets' metrics using the `prometheus.scrape` component.
+For this section, we would like to use `discovery.http` to find our infrastructure targets to scrape.

 `discovery.http` is a component that polls a given URL for targets to scrape in JSON format.
 These targets are then exported for other components to use.
 In our demo environment, we have a service that exposes the targets to scrape in the `http://service-discovery/targets.json` endpoint.